cockpit-project/presentations/cyborg-infra-day-2.md

 infrastructure ~ code

-PR → container rebuilds, private temp deployment, validate against product main branches
+self-validating PR → container rebuilds, private temp deployment, tests against product main branches

 land PR → redeploy to production

 :::notes
 - most of us have become really good at self-validating changes to our product code with test gating
 - ideal: want to treat changes to infrastructure alike: submit a PR, builds changed container images
-- in Cockpit team we have some aspects of that, but still quite far from that ideal
+- in Cockpit team we mostly are there for the workloads that run inside the infra, but still quite far from that for changing the infra itself
 - takes a lot of learning of new concepts and infrastructure, needs to offset the cost of classic deploy-watch-rollback
 :::